uzielweb/minimalista/README.md

 - [x] 7.
 Allows you to choose the logo and favicon
 - [x] 8.
 Allows custom css and js files, just add them to the css folder with the name custom-qualquercoisa.css and customfont-qualquercoisa.csse and, in the js folder, custom-qualquercoisa.js
 - [x] 9.
 You can add custom code to head, css to head, custom code after <body> tag and before </body> tag
+- [x] 10.Allows you to add infinite positions above the component part and below the component part

 By default, the template comes with Joomla's Bootstrap and Font Awesome, but you can choose to use the template's Bootstrap and Font Awesome, or neither.